wojaelee/wojaelee.github.io/_pages/about.md

 Research Intern, Global Green Growth Institute, Abu Dhabi, UAE, Jan 2016 - Jun 2016\
 Research Intern, Korea Institute of Science and Technology, Seoul, ROK, Jun 2014 - Aug 2014\
 KATUSA, United States Army Yongsan Garrison, Seoul, ROK, Jun 2011 - Mar 2013

+# Honors and Awards
+ # Recipient of Travel Grant to attend the Doctoral Symposium at the 11th Annual Conference of the Prognostics and Health Management (PHM) Society
+ * Recipient of Travel Grant to attend the Doctoral Symposium at the 11th Annual Conference of the Prognostics and Health Management (PHM) Society